 Primary Prevention Focus Areas

-The IHS National Diabetes Program (NDP) was established in 1979 in response to the epidemic of type 2 diabetes in Indian communities.
-The IHS NDP develops, documents, and sustains a public health effort to prevent and control diabetes in AI/AN people.
+The IHS Division of Diabetes Treatment and Prevention (DDTP) was established in response to the epidemic of type 2 diabetes in Indian communities.
+The IHS DDTP develops, documents, and sustains a public health effort to prevent and control diabetes in AI/AN people.

 Nutrition plays an integral part in many of our most prevalent diseases, including diabetes, heart disease, stroke, obesity, hyperlipidemia, hypertension, cancers, and osteoporosis.
 IHS works to improve the health of patients with nutrition-related diseases, and to prevent these illnesses in future generations through interventions in schools, community health programs, and hospital and clinic-based services.

 Two in five AI/AN children are overweight compared to just one in five children in the general population.
 IHS works to engage IHS Areas, local health facilities, and tribal communities to develop long-range, culturally competent, multidisciplinary, effective overweight and obesity treatments and preventative interventions for the diverse AI/AN population.

 For more information on obesity prevention, visit the Healthy Weight for Life website.

 Physical Activity and Exercise